Theodore I. Reese: Early life and education

 Reese was born on March 10, 1873, in New York City, the son of the Reverend George Bickham Reese and Elizabeth Kip Irving.
 He was a great-nephew of Washington Irving.
 He was educated at St Paul's School in Concord, New Hampshire, and then at Columbia University from where he graduated with a Bachelor of Arts in 1894.
 He also studied at the Cambridge Theological School, and earned a Bachelor of Divinity in 1897.
 He received an honorary Doctor of Divinity from Kenyon College in 1913.

 Ordained ministry

-Reese was ordained deacon by Bishop Ellison Capers in 1897, and then priest on June 28, 1898, by Bishop Henry C. Potter.
+Reese was made a deacon by Bishop Ellison Capers in 1897, and then ordained priest on June 28, 1898, by Bishop Henry C. Potter.
 He married Louise Comins on June 22, 1899.
 After ordination, he became rector of St Michael's Church in Milton, Massachusetts, while in 1907 he became rector of Trinity Church in Columbus, Ohio, a post he retained till 1913.